 As you’re getting your bags ready to go, make sure you have the following:

-• Lightweight jacket or blazer — Although days are usually pretty mild, even in the winter, nights and mornings can get cool.
+• Lightweight jacket or blazer — Although days are usually mild, even in the winter, nights and mornings can get cool.
 A light jacket is generally more than sufficient.

-• Camera — There’s so much to see in Italy, you never know when you’ll want to snap a picture!
+• Camera — There’s so much to see in Italy; you never know when you’ll want to snap a picture!

 • Hat or sunglasses — It is the Mediterranean, so no matter when you travel to Italy, there will almost always be bright sunlight during the day.